Gour Kishore Ghosh

-Gour Kishore Ghosh (20 June 1923 – 15 December 2000) was a Bengali writer and journalist.
+Gour Kishore Ghosh (20 June 1923 – 15 December 2000) was an Indian writer and journalist in Bengali.
 Associated with Anandabazar Patrika for decades, Ghosh was known for his novels Desh Mati Manush and Prem Nei.
 He was the first editor of Aajkaal.

 Early life

-Ghosh was born in Hat Gopalpur village in the Jessore district in undivided Bengal, (presently Bangladesh), on 20 June 1923.
+Ghosh was born in Hat Gopalpur village in the Jessore district in undivided Bengal (presently Bangladesh), on 20 June 1923.

 Due to poverty, Ghosh could not continue his education further and had to become a professional soon after.

 He varied his professions between 1941 and 1953.
 Amongst others, he worked as private tutor, electrician and fitter, sailor, waiter at restaurants, trade union organiser, schoolteacher, manager of a touring dance troupe, land customs clearing clerk, proof reader and others, until from an interim job as a border customs clerk he joined a new daily newspaper, Satyayuga where his distinctive writing style earned him promotion to editor of two feature sections.
 Thus, he settled at his chosen profession, that of a reporter / journalist.